-If you lived in Denmark instead of United States, you would:
+If you moved to Denmark from the United States, you would:

 MAKE 28.4% LESS MONEY EVERY YEAR